theicct/AZTEC-doc/README.md

 ## Updating the documentation

-1. Write your updates in the Word version
+1. Write your updates in the AZTEC user guide
 2. Get review, as necessary
-3. Save as a .pdf file to the _versions_ folder with the name _AZTEC vX.Y Model Documentation.pdf_ where _X_ and _Y_ reference the model version, e.g. _AZTEC v1.6 Model Documentation.pdf_ (make sure you hide all markup before exporting)
-4. If you added images to the Word document, add them to the _assets_ folder
+3. If you added images to the AZTEC user guide document, add them to the _assets_ folder in this AZTEC-doc repo
-5. Copy your changes to a Markdown version of the documentation either manually or automatically
-   - 5a.
-Copy manually
+4. Copy the latest user guide Markdown file to the _versions_ folder as well
-     - Make a copy of the latest Markdown version of the documentation, using the same naming convention (for example, if the latest documentation is `v1.5.md`, create a copy named `v1.6.md`, matching the version of the AZTEC model)
+     - Use the same naming convention (for example, if the latest version is `v1.6`, create a copy of the `README.md` named `v1.6.md`)
-     - Add your changes to the new Markdown file using your favorite Markdown editor
      - If you added images in step 4, add them to the file by inserting the following in the document: `![](/AZTEC-doc/assets/[filename])` where `[filename]` is the name of the image
      - Add the following to the top and bottom of your Markdown file, respectively:
        ```